Year-round inspirational gifts for kids who love travel

 It is truly exciting to be taking that mammoth leap from dragging our kids around the world behind us to having them independently wanting to learn more about the world.
 I hope that with a little extra wanderlust inspiration in your household your kids may also make that monumental step towards being confident little globetrotters too.

 Disclosure: Some of the above suggestions include affiliate links.
-This won’t affect the price you pay if you make a purchase but may provide us some small income to keep this blog going as a free resource for parents – thank you!
+This won’t affect the price you pay if you make a purchase but may provide us with a small commission – thank you!